Big Fish: Casting

 For the role of Edward Bloom, Burton spoke with Jack Nicholson, Spielberg's initial choice for the role.
 Burton had previously worked with Nicholson on Batman (1989) and Mars Attacks!
 (1996).
 In order to depict Nicholson as the young Edward, Burton intended to use a combination of computer-generated imagery and prosthetic makeup.
 Jinks and Cohen, who were working with Ewan McGregor on Down with Love (2003) at the time, suggested that Burton cast both McGregor and Albert Finney for Edward.
 After viewing Finney's performance in Tom Jones (1963), Burton observed similarities between him and McGregor, and coincidentally found a People magazine article comparing the two.
 The Scottish McGregor found it easier to perform Edward's Southern American accent than a standard American accent.
 He said of the Southern accent: "[Y]ou can really hear it.
 You can get your teeth into it.
 Standard American is much harder."

-The same dual casting applied to the role of Edward's wife, Sandra, who would be played by Jessica Lange and Alison Lohman.
+A process of dual casting also applied to the role of Edward's wife, Sandra, who would be played by Jessica Lange and Alison Lohman.
 Both Burton and Zanuck had been impressed with Lohman's performance in White Oleander (2002), and felt she was the ideal candidate for the role.
 Burton's girlfriend, Helena Bonham Carter, was cast in two roles: Jenny and the Witch.
 Her prosthetic makeup for the Witch took five hours to apply.
-She was pregnant during filming and experienced morning sickness, which was exacerbated by the fumes from the make-up.
+She was pregnant during filming and experienced morning sickness, which was exacerbated by the fumes from the makeup.

 Burton personalized the film with several cameos.
 While filming in Alabama, the crew tracked down Billy Redden, one of the banjo players from Deliverance (1972).
 Redden was a co-owner of a restaurant in Clayton, Georgia, and he agreed to appear in the Spectre sequence.
 As Edward first enters the town, Redden can be seen on a porch plucking a few notes from "Dueling Banjos".
 Daniel Wallace makes a brief appearance as Sandra's economics teacher.